top of page

 9th grade me loved to glimmer!

-Have you ever felt like your sparkle has disappeared?
-Like something inside you has faded, and no matter how many "pinch me" moments you experience, you just can't feel alive?
-Like you keep grasping, but have no idea what that something is.
-That was me, craving a deep, authentic laugh and even more to feel a desire to shine.
+Have you ever felt like that?
+Like something inside you has faded and no matter how many pinch-me moments show up, you can't quite feel them?
+Like you keep reaching for something but you're not even sure what it is?
+That was me.
+Craving a deep authentic laugh.
+Craving the desire to actually shine.

-I realized I had lost touch with my true self, along with my passions, confidence, and joy.
-I had arrived at midlife feeling untethered, knowing that the path I was on felt unsustainable, while having lost every bit of the audacity I used earlier in my life to make changes.
+I had lost touch with myself somewhere along the way.
+My passions.
+My confidence.
+My joy.
+I arrived at midlife feeling untethered, knowing the path I was on felt unsustainable, and having lost every bit of the audacity I used to have.

-If you're reading this in February 2026, I see you.
-The world feels heavy right now.
+The world is hard right now.
 The news is relentless.
 The uncertainty is real.
-There are days when joy feels selfish—like how dare we laugh or plan or sparkle when so many people are suffering, when atrocities are occurring, when everything feels so fragile.
+There are days when joy feels almost selfish — like how dare you laugh or plan or sparkle when so much is wrong, when so many people are suffering, when everything feels so fragile.

 But here's what I've come to believe with my whole heart: Joy is not frivolous.
 Joy is resistance.